 Baby “procedures” have changed since you became a parent yourself.

-Give non-judgemental, non-critical advice when asked.
+Give non-judgmental, non-critical advice when asked.

 It’s a scary thing, being pregnant, wondering what’s in store, for Mom & Dad alike, and taking that new baby home.